verohy/Healthcare-ML-Demos/README.md

 # Leveraging Machine Learning Models for Healthcare Improvement

-This repository explores how machine learning (ML) can enhance healthcare decision-making by predicting key outcomes.
-It includes three use cases that demonstrate ML’s potential in improving patient care, diagnostic accuracy, and resource management.
+This project explores how machine learning (ML) models can enhance healthcare operations by predicting critical outcomes.
+These use cases highlight ML’s potential to improve patient care, diagnostic accuracy, and operational efficiency.
+It focuses on three key applications:

 ## Use Cases
-- **Predicting Cell Malignancy** – Assists in early cancer detection.
+- **Predicting Cell Malignancy with Ridge Regression** – Assisting in early cancer detection.
-- **Assessing Heart Disease Risk** – Supports preventive care and early intervention.
+- **Assessing Heart Disease Risk using Principal Component Analysis and K-Means Clustering** – Supporting preventive care and timely interventions.
-- **Forecasting Patient No-Shows** – Helps optimize appointment scheduling and resource allocation.
+- **Forecasting Patient No-Shows with Gradient Boosted Trees** – Improving appointment scheduling and resource management.

+For implementation details, please refer to the HTML file or code.

 <!-- ## Repository Structure
 - `data/` – Contains sample datasets used for training and evaluation.